EarHe/EarHe.github.io/content/practice/拼音猫历险记/index.md

 category: Performance Production

 description: >
-  *A playful odyssey through the Pinyin Kingdom, where finding a voice becomes the greatest adventure of all !*
+  *A playful odyssey through the Pinyin Kingdom, where finding a voice becomes the greatest adventure of all!*

 ---

 <div align="center">

 ## *The Adventures of PinyinCat「拼音猫历险记」*
+Sponsored by the *Traditional Renewal Program* of Beijing Tianqiao Performing Arts Center
 Adapted by Manling Song from the picture book by Haidong Song
 Produced by Yiyao He, Yiwen Li, Manling Song